Children with Allergies and Asthma and Trick-or-Treating

 - When decorating and pulling out old Halloween costumes, don’t forget about dust mites.
-Wipe off old decorations and wash old costumes before the dust causes you or your children sneezing.
+Wipe off old decorations and wash old costumes before the dust causes you or your children to sneeze.

 - Leaves and hay bales can contain mold.

-- Pumpkins can also mold, so get rid of any Jack-O-Lanterns right after after Halloween.
+- Pumpkins can also mold, so get rid of any Jack-O-Lanterns right after Halloween.

-- Haunted houses may use fog machinesto make the night even spookier.
-Some fog machines produce fog in ways that are more safe for people with asthma.
+- Haunted houses may use fog machines to make the night even spookier.
+Some fog machines produce fog in ways that are safer for people with asthma.
 If you have a fog machine, use it in a well-ventilated area.